bhurwitz33/be487-fall-2023/exercises/02_bash_scripting/02_02-writing-scripts.md

 > ## Exercise 2: Edit a script
 >
 > We want the script to tell us when it is done.
+Try using the `echo` command to let the user know the script is done.
 >
 <details>
   <summary markdown="span">Solution</summary>